Investment Property Mortgages Explained

 Speak to an investment mortgage broker

 Investment property mortgages can be a world unto themselves, which is why it’s useful to team up with an expert who understands the nuances of each investment mortgage type and how it might work for you.
-The brokers we work with have specialised training and expertise and won’t give you generic mortgage advice but support that’s tailored to exploring, and then applying for, a specific property investment mortgage.
-This support will see your chances of mortgage approval increase as well as the likelihood of getting a better deal than you’d find alone.

 FAQs

 Yes, provided there’s enough equity in the buy-to-let home and the rental income is enough to cover both repayments you’d have to make.
-This would be called a second charge buy to let mortgage.
+This would be called a second charge buy-to-let mortgage.

 There’s actually no cap (with the exception of the limit of 10 BTL properties that some lenders apply) and in fact some lenders work exclusively with people who have a whole portfolio of investment properties.
 Others however, might have their own limit of what they’re comfortable with.